nythrox/Flare.css/README.md

 A column can have a size of one to sixteen, one being 6.25% of the container and sixteen being 100%.
 </p>
+<p>You define the sizes of the columns on each device by using the tags m (mobile), t (tablet), c (computer). </p>
+<p>For each breakpoint you choose, the size you set counts for itself and up.
+Example: <code>t-ten</code> will mean the column will have size 10 on tablets, computers and up.</p>
+<p>Alternatively, you can let flare handle responsiveness by defining the sizes of the columns without a breakpoint prefix (<code>column eight</code> instead of <code>column c-eight</code>).
+If you want to change the size on a certain breakpoint, you can add breakpoint tags and they will only count for them self.
+Example: <code>t-ten</code> will set the column to the size ten on tablet only, while flare chooses the size on other screens.</p>
 <p>Flexbox attributes:</p>
 <ul>
 <li>number</li>